The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Distribution of SAGA Redshifts in Photometric Space

 \section{Distribution of SAGA Redshifts in Photometric Space}

-Here we examine in detail how SAGA redshifts and targets distribute in the photometric space. \autoref{fig:target_spec_counts} provides a close look at the numbers of galaxies that are within the footprints of both SAGA and SDSS, and whether they have only SAGA redshifts, have pre-existing redshifts (e.g., from SDSS), or have no redshift information.
-We plot these numbers with respect to three photometric quantities: apparent magnitude ($r_o$), effective surface brightness, ($\mueff$), and color ($(g-r)_o$).
+Here we examine in detail how SAGA redshifts and targets distribute in the photometric space. \autoref{fig:target_spec_counts} provides a close look at the numbers of galaxies that are within the footprints of both SAGA and SDSS and whether they have only SAGA redshifts, preexisting redshifts (e.g., from SDSS), or no redshift information.
+We plot these numbers with respect to three photometric quantities: apparent magnitude ($r_o$), effective surface brightness ($\mueff$), and color ($(g-r)_o$).

-In the left panel of \autoref{fig:target_spec_counts}, galaxies within the SAGA footprint and brighter than $r_o = 16$ basically all have pre-existing redshifts.
-Between the magnitude range of $ 16 < r_o < 17.5 $, about half of the galaxies in our primary targeting region (bars with dark colors in the figure) do not have pre-existing redshifts, and SAGA have obtained redshifts for these galaxies.
-This result implies that even in the magnitude range of $ 16 < r_o < 17.5 $, very low-redshift galaxies ($z<0.03$) do not have complete spectroscopic coverage.
+In the left panel of \autoref{fig:target_spec_counts}, galaxies within the SAGA footprint and brighter than $r_o = 16$ basically all have preexisting redshifts.
+In the magnitude range of $ 16 < r_o < 17.5 $, about half of the galaxies in our primary targeting region (dark colors in the figure) do not have preexisting redshifts, and SAGA has obtained redshifts for these galaxies.
+This result implies that even in the magnitude range of $ 16 < r_o < 17.5 $, very low redshift galaxies ($z<0.03$) do not have complete spectroscopic coverage.
 The incomplete spectroscopic coverage in the very low-redshift universe is consistent with the findings of \cite{2018RNAAS...2..234L} and \cite{2020ApJ...895...32F}.
-Below the magnitude of $r_o= 18$, most redshifts were, unsurprisingly, obtained by SAGA; similar information has also been shown in the right panel of \autoref{fig:z_distribution}.
+Below the magnitude of $r_o= 18$, most redshifts were, unsurprisingly, obtained by SAGA; similar information is also shown in the right panel of \autoref{fig:z_distribution}.

-In the middle and right panels of \autoref{fig:target_spec_counts}, we see more clearly that SAGA has obtained thousands of redshifts for galaxies outside of the primary targeting region, covering about 10--20\% of total objects.
-These redshifts provide us with the quantitative evidence that our primary targeting region does not exclude very low-redshift galaxies or potential satellites.
-In these panels we also see how the satellites (orange histogram) distribute in these photometric quantities.
+In the middle and right panels of \autoref{fig:target_spec_counts}, we see more clearly that SAGA has obtained thousands of redshifts for galaxies outside of the primary targeting region, covering about 10--20\% of the total objects.
+These redshifts provide us with the quantitative evidence that our primary targeting region does not exclude very low redshift galaxies or potential satellites.
+In these panels, we also see how the satellites (orange histogram) distribute in these photometric quantities.
 We note that in the photometric region where satellites are more populated, the majority of redshifts were obtained by SAGA.